smicn/Whoo/README.md

 ![](https://raw.githubusercontent.com/smicn/Whoo/master/docs/pics/whoo.png)

 ## Documents and References
-  Please refer to the dirctory ./docs for more information, where I put my thesis defense slides and the abstract of my thesis paper.
-If you are interested in this topic,
+Please refer to the dirctory ./docs for more information, where I put my thesis defense slides and the abstract of my thesis paper.<br>
-please feel free to email me via smicn@foxmail.com
+Also, please feel free to write to me: smicn@foxmail.com, if you are interested in this topic.